Paul Hopfensperger

-Paul Hopfensperger (born 1963) is a former British politician and open water swimmer.
+Paul Hopfensperger (born 1963) is a British politician and open water swimmer.
 He is also an international best-selling author and musician, and singer/songwriter/guitarist with the British mod revival band The Teazers.

 He served as the first Bury St. Edmunds Town Councillor for Eastgate Ward from 2003 to 2006, the first Suffolk County Councillor for Tower Division from 2005 to 2009, and as the first West Suffolk District Councillor for St Olaves Ward from 2019 to 2023.
 He was the deputy mayor of Bury St Edmunds from 2005 to 2006 and from 2019 to 2020.

-Hopfensperger was a member of the Conservative Party until 2008, when he became an independent.
+Hopfensperger was a member of the Conservative Party until 2008, when he left the party and became an independent councillor over the administration's decision to close Middle Schools in Bury St. Edmunds.
+In April 2026, he is standing as an independent candidate for the new Abbeygate & Minden Division at the 2026 Suffolk County Council election, and for Abbeygate Ward on the West Suffolk District Council by-election.

 Biography

 Hopfensperger attended The Convent of St Louis, Moreton Hall Preparatory School and Culford School, all in Bury St Edmunds, Suffolk.
 He graduated from the Cambridge College of Arts and Technology (now Anglia Ruskin University) with a Higher National Diploma (HND) in Mechanical/Computer Aided Engineering.
+Since 2008, having retrained, he is now a Health Coach, Speaker and best-selling Author.